TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

 Note on Difference in Simulated and Physical Coordinate Definitions
 ______________________________

-It should be noted briefly that when discussing our physical microscope systems, the definitions for the coordinate axes is different than that of our simulations.
+It should be noted briefly that when discussing our physical microscope systems using Navigate software, the definitions for the coordinate axes is different than that of our simulations.
 This is due to a difference in standardized definitions for the axes in our previous systems and how Zemax defines these same axes.
 This difference is depicted in the picture below:

 .. image:: docs/source/design_principles/Images/CoordinateSchemeChange.png
     :align: center